 \subsection{Multi-Criteria Sample Selection}

 Active learning offers a promising approach to reducing labeling costs in malware detection~\cite{chen2023continuous}, particularly in the presence of concept drift.
-However, selecting informative samples in this context remains challenging due to the inherent sparsity, class imbalance, and evolving nature of malware behaviors.
+Prior work utilizes Mean Absolute Deviation (MAD) to find the distance from its class center using contrastive classifier and applying threshold to find the out-of-distribution (OOD) samples~\cite{yang2021cade}, Chen-AL~\cite{chen2023continuous} uses complex local pseudo loss for selecting uncertain samples; however, both fail to adapt longitudinal and pronounced drift scenario such as in LAMDA~\cite{haque2025lamda}.
 We empirically observe that no single sampling criterion reliably captures all informative instances under such dynamics.
-To address this, we introduce a multi-criteria sampling strategy based on three complementary indicators: (1) \textit{boundary proximity}, quantified using the softmax margin; (2) \textit{feature displacement}, measured via the $L_p$-norm distance in embedding space; and (3) \textit{prediction uncertainty}, captured through low-confidence outputs.
-Each indicator provides a distinct perspective on sample informativeness.
+To address this, we introduce a multi-criteria sampling strategy (Algorithm~\ref{algo:mc-selector}) based on three complementary indicators: (1) \textit{boundary proximity}, via the softmax margin; (2) \textit{feature displacement},via the $L_p$-norm in embedding space; and (3) \textit{prediction uncertainty}, via low-confidence outputs.
 We hypothesize that their combination enables more robust and stable adaptation in the face of continual malware evolution.
-Algorithm~\ref{algo:active-learning} presents the detailed procedure of our active learning method.
+Algorithm~\ref{algo:active-learning} presents the detailed procedure of active learning method.

-\paragraphB{Softmax Margin for Boundary Samples} The first sampling criterion leverages the model's softmax prediction margin, which reflects the proximity of a sample to the decision boundary.
-For an unlabeled input \( x \), let \( p(x) \) denote the model’s softmax output vector.
+\paragraphB{Softmax Margin for Boundary Samples} Through softmax prediction margin of the classifier reflects the proximity of a sample to the decision boundary.
+For an unlabeled input \( x \), let \( p(x) \) denote the classifier’s softmax output vector.
 The softmax margin is defined as the difference between the top two predicted class probabilities:

 where \( p_{1}(x) \) and \( p_{2}(x) \) are the highest and second-highest values in \( p(x) \), respectively.
 A smaller margin indicates greater uncertainty and typically corresponds to samples near the model's decision boundary.
 Such samples are more likely to be informative when labeled.
 Margin-based uncertainty sampling is a well-established strategy in the active learning literature~\cite{gal2017deep}, and has demonstrated robustness even under distributional shift~\cite{ash2019deep}.